findmentor-network/find-mentor-dcbot/README.md

  7. Select your server and click add!
 Bum!

 ## How to Run?
-For runing the bot you need a `.env` file which is inculude `9` section
+For runing the bot you need a `.env` file which includes `9` sections
 ```env
 BOT_PREFIX={Up To You}
 BOT_OWNER= {Your User ID}